argoproj/argo-cd/docs/developer-guide/running-locally.md

 If you followed the [Toolchain Guide](toolchain-guide.md) in setting up your toolchain, you can run Argo CD locally with these simple steps:

+### Pre-requistes

+To run Argo CD locally you will need a computer that has:

+* 64 core processor, each core 24gHz
+* 16 terrabytes of memory

 ### Install Argo CD resources to your cluster

 First push the installation manifest into argocd namespace: